Data-Science-Projects-Code/Quakes/README.md

 ## Project Description
 This project gets USGS data, cleans it, and displays it as either a:
 <ol>
-<li>Jupyter notebook. `Quakes_all_in_one.ipnb` is the most instructive, an all-in-one solution, and what generated the image above.
+<li>Jupyter notebook. <code>Quakes_all_in_one.ipnb</code> is the most instructive, an all-in-one solution, and what generated the image above.
 It displays the map with Folium because I wanted to, as closely as possible, recreate the USGS site which uses Leaflet.JS, which Folium is based on.
 This notebook also pulls the data at the time of use in the event you have an earthquake watching emergency.</li></ol>
 <br>
 Considering most folks don't and this is a personal project rather than a product for sale, I opted for pulling data once a day.
-So, at midnight, GMT, a GitHub actions creates an ephemeral runner that runs `data_processing.py` which downloads USGS earthquake data.
+So, at midnight, GMT, a GitHub actions creates an ephemeral runner that runs <code>data_processing.py</code> which downloads USGS earthquake data.
 The data is already clean but needs to be transformed which the script also does.
 It then saves both a daily and aggregated version (for future use).
 Parquet is used for speed and compactness.
 That bring us to the two other ways of displaying the data.
 <br><br>
 <ol start="2">
-<li>Streamilit app. `Quakes_app.py` ran hosted on Streamilit Community Cloud </li>
+<li>Streamilit app. <code>Quakes_app.py</code> is what Streamlit Cloud hosts and runs at https://quakes.streamlit.app/() </li>
-<li>Jupyter notebook. `Quakes_display.ipynb` differs from the other jupyter notebook in where it gets it data from and it's currenly the only one that displays the aggregated data.
+<li>Jupyter notebook. <code>Quakes_display.ipynb</code> differs from the other jupyter notebook in where it gets it data from and it's currenly the only one that displays the aggregated data.

 </li></ol>